aaronchenwei/awesome-industrial-papers/VLDB/2023/Kora: A Cloud-Native Event Streaming Platform For Kafka/README.md

 ### 3.1 Design goals

 The design and architecture of Kora is motivated by the following key objectives:

+- _Availability and Durability_.
+  - Our customers use our service for business-critical services and for storing critical data.
+Lapses in durability or availability lead to direct revenue loss and are completely unacceptable.
+We offer an uptime SLA of 99.95% for single zone clusters and 99.99% for multi-zone clusters
+- _Scalability_.
+  - Scalability is crucial for most customers as changing infrastructure backends is very risky and expensive, especially in terms of engineering resources.
+Therefore, customers want to use a backend service that they know will continue to scale as their business grows year-over-year.
+- _Elasticity_.
+  - Customers can expand and shrink their clusters as their workloads scales.
+Additionally, Kora adapts to changes in workload patterns to provide optimal performance for a given cluster size.
+- _Performance_.
+  - Low latency at high throughput is the hallmark of event streaming platforms.
+We have made the conscious choice of directly passing all performance wins to the users.
+Therefore, over time, users may see the performance of their applications improve.
+- _Low cost_.
+  - Our customers want all the benefits of the cloud but at the cheapest possible net cost.
+Our design, therefore, puts a lot of emphasis on optimizing the cost for our users and we often lean towards choices that yield better price-performance ratio.
+- _Multitenancy_.
+  - Multitenancy is one of the key enablers of a low-price and highly elastic cloud experience in the form of a pay-as-you-go model.
+Our design features several key mechanisms required by a truly multi-tenant Event Streaming platform work.
+- _Multi-cloud support_.
+  - Kora runs on AWS, GCP, and Azure.
+Many of our design choices are driven by our desire to provide a unified experience to our users while minimizing the operational burden due to differences between clouds.

 ### 3.2 Architecture